salahmander/jabir-ecommerce/README.md

 https://aljabir.herokuapp.com/

 Al-Jabir Market is an E-Commerce site developed using the MERN stack (MongoDB, Express, React-Redux, Node-js) and deployed using Heroku.
-It works similarly to your typical E-Commerce implementing all functionalities that it would also have.
+It works similarly to a regular E-Commerce site implementing all functionalities it would typically have.

 ## Tech Stack